Pioneers Monument (1934)

 DESCRIPTION: 10-foot high by 7-foot wide concrete monument structure with inset granite bas relief panel and three bronze dedication panels, surrounded by a semi-circular field stone wall

 This monument structure honors the early nineteenth century settlers of Pomona and the Pomona valley.
 The inset bas relief panel depicts these early residents (see below).
+Neither the monument nor Pomona Library records contain information on the artist(s) or sculptor(s).

 LOCATION: Ganesha Park, Val Vista Street west of White Avenue, Pomona, California, USA